lski/Bookmark-Toolbar-Toggler/Readme.md

 Bookmark Toolbar Toggler
 ========================

-A very simple Firefox extention to allow toggling of the bookmarks toolbar, as currently there is no key combination for it.

-This is achieved either by a button on the main toolbar or via key combinations "Ctrl-Alt-B"
+A simple Firefox addon to allow the user to toggle the visibility of the bookmarks toolbar.
+Designed to make the toolbar more useful for storing bookmarks/bookmarklets without taking up lots of screen space.
+It can be toggled by either a button on the main toolbar or via key combinations.

+I built it as there is not currently any key combination short cut for toggling the bookmarks toolbar in Firefox.

+### User Options

+- Enabling keyboard short cuts, by default: __true__
+- The key combination for the short cut if enabled, by default: __Ctrl + Alt + B__

+Both these options can be changed in the addon's option screen in Firefox

 #### Building